jiaohehu/NPreview/DOC-pict.md

      ```

 For CONTEX translation the following output are likely to be
 generated.
-Note that the choice of "width" to be a percentage
+Note that the choice of "width" option to
+each image to be a percentage
-of the total page width (\textwidth) are harded coded and
+of the total page width (\textwidth) are calculated
-fine tuned so that the total row width does not go beyond
-the \textwidth, as the \startcombination command provided
-by CONTEX adds an unknown length of inter-margin between
-images.
-Thus, it is hard-coded so that when there are three
-images asked to be laid out then each image is set to
+based on the settings of the 'distance' parameter
+and the total number of images.
+In essense, the 'distance'
-have 29% of the total page width.
-And when there are a
+parameter specifies the percentage of total page width
-total of two images to be placed in a row each image is to
-be shrinked to be 47% of the page width.
+that is reserved to be set for the inter-image gap.
-When there is only a single image it is set to 100%.
+Thus, each image width can be calculated based on this
+value and the total number images.

   \placefloat
   [here]